SUSTAINABILITY

 Letšeng has two RSFs and one freshwater dam on site:

-3. The Mothusi Dam, which is the mine’s freshwater supply source.
+• the Mothusi Dam, which is the mine’s freshwater supply source.

-We recognise that ensuring the integrity of our RSFs and freshwater storage facilities is non-negotiable and integral in exercising our responsibility to safeguard our workforce, communities and environment to ensure business continuity.
-We remain focused and proactive in managing our RSFs according to adopted international best practice.
-Retaining structures and embankments undergo stringent safety monitoring in the form of inspections and audits, which are conducted both internally and externally at regular intervals throughout the year.
-Stringent inspections and monitoring on a daily, weekly and monthly basis include surveying various factors such as the densities of fines deposits, water levels, beach lengths and freeboard.
-Annual structural stability analysis is also conducted at our RSFs and an early-warning system, together with community training and awareness programmes, are used to ensure the emergency readiness of communities that could be affected in the unlikely event of a failure.
-The nearest village is located 20km downstream from the mine.
-The findings and recommendations stemming from these investigations and audits are reported quarterly to the Boards and Sustainability subcommittees at both operational and Group level.
+Stringent inspections and monitoring are carried out on a daily, weekly, and monthly basis, focusing on factors such as the densities of fines deposits, water levels, beach lengths and freeboard.
+Additionally, an annual performance report, including a structural stability analysis, is conducted for our RSFs.
+An early-warning system, alongside community training and awareness programmes, ensures emergency preparedness for communities that could be affected in the unlikely event of a failure.
+The nearest village is located more than 20km downstream from the mine.
+The findings and recommendations from these inspections and audits are regularly reported to the Boards and Sustainability subcommittees at both Letšeng and Group levels.

 Governance framework